ARTIST NAME: Big City Cowgirl

 Having music in me is like a blessing and a curse.
 It’s a blessing always – but the curse side is when you love music and write music, your soul is longing to be doing that one thing above most other things all of the time, and unless you’re a mainstream artist who is making tons of money from music, it isn’t feasible to spend most of your time engaged in musical endeavors.

 Tell us the benefits and drawbacks of choosing music as a career.

 I took a break in ‘music’ to get a law degree, get married, and start a family.
 When my daughter was just an infant, she had an affinity for music and I realized that I could balance my personal life with my love of music and desire to pursue a music career.

 When you choose to work towards a music career, your lifestyle changes because you have to forfeit some time with your family and friends.
 You also have to prioritize your time in other ways.
 It can take a toll on your family because your family has to understand that sometimes you have to be in another room writing music, or at the studio recording, and so forth.
 They have to listen to the writing stages where songs are being created.

 For non-musicians, that can be annoying sometimes, because you are playing the same song over and over again, making changes when they are trying to watch television, and so forth.

 There are also financial changes because you are spending money on music that could be used for other family purposes.
 You need supportive people around you or else you can lose relationships along the way.
 I am blessed to have a family that encourages me on a daily basis.

-It takes time, patience and perseverance, as well scheduling changes.
+It takes time, patience, and perseverance, as well as scheduling changes.
 Even my dogs are “all in” as they like to sit around me when I am writing songs.